MurilloGroupMSU/Dense-Plasma-Properties-Database/database/DeSilvaKatsouros/README.md

 ## DeSilva Data
 ____

-This database contains electrical conductivity data from exploding wire experiments conducted by DeSilva.
-The original publication is given as a PDF in this repo.
+This database contains electrical conductivity data from exploding wire experiments conducted by DeSilva and co-workers.
+The original publications are given as a PDF in this repo.
 Specifially, the database contains elements:
 * Al,
 * Fe,
 * Ni,
 * Cu,
 * W.

 The data is in the form of {Z_{nuc}, $\rho$, T, $\sigma$} with units {none, g/cc, K, S/m}.
 The numerical values in the CSV files are transformed such that the base-10 logarithm of the temperature and conductivity are given.
+(DeSilva and Vunni include other elements, which are not given here because they are in terms of internal energy rather than temperature.)

 ### Files Included